 Features of the Astro-Physics V2 ASCOM driver as compared to the v4.1.xx driver:

-- Adheres to the ASCOM Telescope V2 Standard (the old driver only complied with the V1 standard).
+- Adheres to the ASCOM Telescope V2 Standard.

 - Has a Control Window which provides comprehensive status and control over mount operations.